carloliveros/uce-scripts/UCE pipeline.md

 ### C. MrBayes

+If you wish to run MrBayes on an unpartitioned dataset, you can convert the RAxML phylip file to nexus using `convert_one_align_to_another.py` and adding a MrBayes block at the end.

-Perform the two steps below to create a MrBayes file with the data partitioned according to the type of best fitting substitution model.
+To run MrBayes file with the data partitioned according to the type of best fitting substitution model, perform the two steps below.

 First, strip the models from CloudForest output.